MurrayIII/UnicodeMathML/README.md

 * Instead of displaying a large error message for a syntatically incorrect operator, display the operator in red.
 The user may be entering the whole expression and doesn't want to see an error message, but might like a hint that the syntax is wrong.
 For example, display “(a^2+” as “<span style="color:red">(</span>𝑎² +” with '(' in red instead of an error message.
 * The operator sequence /" isn't treated as a negated quote.
 Else "distance"/"time" won't convert into a fraction.
 * Upgrade to MathJax 3, which is noticably faster than MathJax 2.7.5 and doesn't flash an intermediate display.
+* Replace all var declarations by set or const unless they are currently needed globally

 ## New features
 * The identity matrix and n×m matrix short cuts are implemented.